hsylife/SwiftyPickerPopover/README.md

 MIT.

 ## Usage
-For Installing it on Swift 3 with CocoaPods, specify it in your 'Podfile'.
+For installing it with CocoaPods, specify it in your 'Podfile':
 ```ruby
 platform :ios, '9.0'
 use_frameworks!